Emotional support for families

 Looking after yourself

-Taking time to look after yourself may help you better cope with caring for your family member.
+Taking time to look after yourself is important.
+Some people feel guilty about this, but it may help you cope better with caring for your family member.

 How you do this will be different for everybody.
+Find a balance that works for you.
 These tips have come from other people caring for someone with pancreatic cancer.

 • Having a space where you can let your emotions out can be helpful.
 To be able to shout, scream, or cry may help you process how you are feeling.